everaldomatias/open-whatsapp-chat/readme.txt

 With this, I keep the plugin here on Github and will continue to improve it according to the needs and feedback of those who use it.

 == Changelog ==
+= 2.0.0 - 2020-08-11 =
+*Add option to use more than one WhatsApp number (which are stored in a queue and displayed one by one each click on the button)
 = 1.0.3 - 2019-10-08 =
 * Update readme (and README.md) with new infos
 = 1.0.2 - 2019-06-27 =